pouryany/HuangLabAssessment/readme.md

     ## [1] 3628

 There are 3628 proteins with missing values.
-For now lets say no proteins missing from the rest of the analysis.
-Though this assumption can be extended to some level missing.
+For now let's settle that the rest of the analysis we do not want the proteins to have missing values.
+Again, this assumption can be extended to some level missing.

 ``` r
 proteins2   <- proteins